 message arguments [list]

 The number of outlets of a poly~ object is determined by the sum of the highest argument numbers of the out and out~ objects in the loaded patcher.
-For instance, if there is an out 3 object and an out~ 2 object, the poly~ object will have five outlets.
-The signal outputs corresponding to the out~ objects are leftmost in the poly~ object, followed by the event outlets corresponding to the out objects.
+For instance, if there is an out 3 object and an out~ 2 object, the poly~ object will have six outlets.
+The signal outputs corresponding to the out~ objects are leftmost in the poly~ object, followed by the event outlets corresponding to the out objects, followed by a voice number outlet.

 Signals sent to the inlet of out~ objects in each patcher instance are mixed if there is more than one instance and appear at the corresponding outlets of the poly~ object.